CatalinMo/Student-Taxes-Book/student-taxes-fe/README.md

 ## Install the dependencies

-- open a terminal in root directory
+- open a terminal in the root directory
 - run npm install
 - if it doesn't work, try with npm install --legacy-peer-deps

 ## Start the app

-- open a terminal in root directory
+- open a terminal in the root directory
 - run npm start

 # Enjoy!